 The Challenge Identified

 The challenge was to create a design for a multi-component packaged kit, in three different dose strengths for the new extended-release intra-muscular injectable, used in the treatment of schizophrenia.
 A critical deliverable in the functionality of the packaging was to ensure user compliance in administration.
 Effective preparation is crucial to ensuring a successful outcome.
 The physician must follow a specific procedure in order to administer effectively.
-The product syringe needs to be shaken and tapped on the tip a specific number of times to prevent clogging and a malfunction in administration of the drug.
+The product syringe needs to be shaken and tapped on the tip a specific number of times to prevent clogging and a malfunction in the administration of the drug.
 This added an extra layer of complexity to the design brief.

 The Sharp Solution